 Section 67(2) prohibits a Council from carrying out private works unless it has first fixed a rate after considering the actual cost and current market rates.
-The estimated yield is \$120,000.00.

-Council's charges for works on private land are as follows:
+Council's charges for works on private land, is as follows:

 "Council carries out work for external parties on private land.
 In performing this work Council is generating additional income and/or acting in a community service role.
 Income from these works will cover all incremental direct costs and overheads and where appropriate add a profit element.
 The profit element of pricing varies with the relevant organisations taking into account the considerations of service to the community and general market competitiveness."